Bludidi/math-app/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!!
+Contributions, issues, and feature requests are welcome!

 Feel free to check the [issues page](../../issues/).